LilCappi/TechDegree-Project-4/README.md

 This will allow players to utilize their own keybard rather than rely on the onscreen keyboard

 ### Personal stylization

+I've changed the name of the project from 'Phase Hunter' to 'Guess that Shonen'.

+I also included 15 new 'phrases' or titles of shonen manga/anime to help diversify the phrases a player could guess from.

 Some styles set in the base of the CSS form have been changed to personalize the application, such as: